-Section 70 d (28.6.1994/593)

-Provisions concerning infringement of patent rights apply to infringement of rights conferred by a supplementary protection certificate.
+Section 70d (28.6.1994/593) Provisions concerning infringement of patent rights apply to infringement of rights conferred by a supplementary protection certificate.

-Section 70 e (28.6.1994/593)

-More specific regulations concerning implementation of the provisions of this Chapter and the procedure to be followed in applying for and granting supplementary protection certificates may be decreed by the Government.
+Section 70e (28.6.1994/593) More specific provisions concerning the implementation of the provisions of this Chapter and the procedure to be followed in applying for and granting supplementary protection certificates and extensions of them may be issued by government decree.
+(17.6.2011/743)